Learning quantum many-body systems from a few copies

-This framework also encompasses pure states after making an appropriate approximation.
-For instance, in this article we will also consider the outputs of shallow quantum circuits and unique ground states of gapped Hamiltonians, which are pure.
-To see how to perform the approximation, suppose that $\ket{\psi}=\mathcal{U}\ket{0}^{\otimes n}$ is the output of an unknown shallow circuit $\mathcal{U}$ of depth $L$ with respect to a known interaction graph $(V,E)$ on $n$ vertices.
+Let us specify further what it means to learn the output of a shallow circuit.
+Suppose that $\ket{\psi}=\mathcal{U}\ket{0}^{\otimes n}$ is the output of an unknown shallow circuit $\mathcal{U}$ of depth $L$ with respect to a known interaction graph $(V,E)$ on $n$ vertices.
 That is,

-where each $E_{\ell}\subset E$ are a subset of the edges.
-That is, in this setting the locality of the circuit is known, but the underlying unitary is not.
-As we then show in Theorem~\ref{shallowcircuits}, the state $\ket{\psi}$ is $\epsilon$ close in Wasserstein distance to the state $\sigma=\textrm{exp}(-\beta\sum\limits_{i=1}^n \mathcal{U}Z_i\mathcal{U}^\dagger)/\mathcal{Z}$ for $\beta=\log(\epsilon^{-1})$.
-By a simple light-cone argument we can bound the support of each $\mathcal{U}Z_i\mathcal{U}^\dagger$, as we know the underlying structure of the circuit.
-Thus, to learn $\ket{\psi}$ up to a small error, it is sufficient to learn $\sigma$ at temperature $\cO(\log(\epsilon^{-1}))$.
-A slightly different bound holds for ground states of gapped Hamiltonians.
-They are well approximated in trace distance by states whose inverse temperature scales like $\cO(\log(n\epsilon^{-1}))$~\cite{hastings_spectral_2006}.
-However, in light of results like~\cite{dalzell_locally_2019}, which assert that there exists a state that approximates all $k$-local reduced density matrices of the ground state up to and is the output of a ciricuit whose depth depends ony on $k$, we believe that inverse temperatures scaling like $\cO(\log(\epsilon^{-1}))$ suffice to obtain a good approximation in Wasserstein distance.
-Thus, when we say that a pure state satisfies a TC inequality, we mean that a corresponding full-rank approximation of high enough temperature does so, as otherwise the inequality is trivial.
+where each $\mathcal{E}_{\ell}\subset E$ is a subset of non-intersecting edges.
+Thus, in this setting the locality of the circuit is known, but the underlying unitary is not.
+As we then show in Theorem~\ref{shallowcircuits}, the state $\ket{\psi}$ is $\epsilon^2$ close in Wasserstein distance to the Gibbs state $\sigma$ corresponding to the Hamiltonian with local terms $ \mathcal{U}Z_i\mathcal{U}^\dagger$ at the inverse temperature $\beta=\log(\epsilon^{-1})$.
+By a simple light-cone argument we can bound the support of each $\mathcal{U}Z_i\mathcal{U}^\dagger$, since we know the underlying structure of the circuit.
+We then show in Thm.~\ref{shallowcircuits} that it is indeed possible to efficiently learn the outputs of such circuits as long as the support of each time-evolved $Z_i$ is at most logarithmic in system size.

 We see from Eq.~\eqref{equ:max-entropy-restricted_main} that the expectation values of the $E_i$ completely characterize the state $\sigma(\lambda)$.
 But it is possible to obtain a more quantitative version of this statement through the following identity, also observed in~\cite{2004.07266}: